Have you rented a house with unsightly transitions between different types of flooring? Don't worry, you're not alone!

 Carpet to Polished Concrete

-When transitioning between carpet and polished concrete, a transition strip is typically not needed.
-However, if a transition strip is desired, a T-molding strip can be used.
-This type of transition strip is designed to bridge the gap between two floors that are of equal height.
-T-molding strips can be made of metal, wood, or plastic, and they come in various styles and finishes to match the surrounding flooring surfaces.
+When transitioning between carpet and polished concrete, you usually don’t need a transition strip.
+But if you prefer one, a T-molding strip works well.
+It’s designed to bridge the gap between two floors of the same height and can be made from metal, wood, or plastic, with a range of styles and finishes to match your flooring.

 Conclusion